roman-milk/roman-milk.github.io/brooke.md

+===

- ****** Brooke Ch.
-02 ****** byStoryTeller07© Brooke was black and beautiful with a body men craved to see and touch.
+Brooke was black and beautiful with a body men craved to see and touch.
 She didn't mind them looking in fact she went out of her way to flaunt her body especially if it got her what she wanted.

  It was Saturday and as usual she met up with her friend Carlene to cruise the mall for clothes or just to see what might happen.
 Excitement and the thrill of walking into the unknown is what kept her high.